 To get the best from these training workouts you need to be physically fresh and motivated.
 Type IIb fibres are not magically recruited by just doing the workout, you have to be focused on the exercises and perform them as explosively as possible.
 Try to avoid hard aerobic or anaerobic sessions for at least 48 hours before a complex session.
 Once a complex session has started, do not perform any static stretching exercises as this will relax the muscles and reduce force production potential.
 It is the quality of execution of each exercise that is important, not the quantity.
 To ensure quality is maintained have the correct rest periods.

 Complex Training Programs

 A complex training program can be used in the general, specific and competition phases of training.
 The following are example workouts for each phase (Brandon 1999):

-In this phase the athlete should complete all sets of the weights exercise with a recovery of 60 seconds/set.
-This is followed by a three-minute rest before performing all sets of the matched plyometric exercise with a recovery of 90 second/set
+In this phase, the athlete should complete all sets of the weights exercise with a recovery of 60 seconds/set.
+This is followed by a three-minute rest before performing all sets of the matched plyometric exercise with a recovery of 90 seconds/set

 Note: 12RM - a weight which only allows you to complete a maximum of 12 repetitions of the exercise before you are fatigued

 The plyometric exercises in the specific phase must be specific to your sport/event.
 E.g. six squats, six drop jumps, three minutes rest, six squats, and six drop jumps (with minimal recovery between the squats and drop jumps).
 The athlete conducts one set of weights exercise followed immediately by one set of the Plyometric exercise.

 3 × 6 (12RM) means 3 sets of 6 repetitions using a load that would produce 12 repetitions max (RM)

 The plyometric exercises in the competition phase must be specific to your sport/event.
 As in the specific phase of training, the athlete conducts one set of the weights exercise followed immediately by one set of the plyometric exercise.

 2 × 4 (8RM) means 2 sets of 4 repetitions using a load that would produce 8 repetitions max (RM)